Please note that this article was originally posted November 2019. Please read all our updates below over the year.

 Therefore, when the correct bins are not available, adding biodegradable and compostable packaging to a dry recycling load will contaminate the plastic waste, voiding the chances of any of the plastic being recycled.
 If we were to move across to this packaging when a substantial infrastructure is not in place, this would cause a problem for most of our customers to dispose on the go.

 Changing the packaging on our Mini Tubs

 Here on the farm we follow the ethos reduce, reuse, recycle.
 We understand there is a need to reduce the amount of single use plastic in the food industry while ensuring our packaging is disposed of in the correct, most readily available way.
 Following the launch of Blue Planet in December 2017, we have had many customer enquiries into the use of single use plastic spoons in the lid of our mini tubs.
 While these are 100% recyclable, we immediately contacted our tub supplier to investigate if there was an alternative solution to our plastic spoon.
-The only current answer to this is a wooden spoon.

 Ordering new packaging can take 4 – 5 months and new artwork has already been commissioned and ordered for our first batch of mini tubs to feature a cardboard lid and new wooden spoon.
 These will be rolled out in the new year as a small trial on our Plant Based Vanilla 125ml tub (more news of that new, dairy free flavour coming soon!)
-If this packaging trial proves successful, we will be transitioning all our tubs to a card lid and wooden spoon alternative by Summer 2020.
+If this packaging trial proves successful, we will be transitioning all our tubs to a card lid and wooden spoon alternative throughout 2020.